 May London weather is comfortably mild.
 Bear in mind that the evenings and early mornings can feel cooler, and it’s a good idea to keep a light jacket handy for when temperatures dip following sunset.

-In May 2024 we had a high of 23°C and a low of 7°C. Statistics for May London weather in 2024 show that we had 11 sunny days, 10 cloudy days and 10 days with some rain.
+In May 2025 we had highs of 24°C and lows of 13°C. Statistics for May London weather in 2025 show that we had 9 sunny days, 14 cloudy days and 8 days with some rain.

 Hours of daylight in London in May